 Top benefits of cloud computing

 Cloud computing is a big shift from the traditional way businesses think about IT resources.
-Here are seven common reasons organisations are turning to cloud computing services:
+Here are six common reasons organisations are turning to cloud computing services:

 Cloud computing eliminates the capital expense of buying hardware and software and setting up and running on-site datacenters—the racks of servers, the round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
 It adds up fast.

 Most cloud computing services are provided self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.

 The benefits of cloud computing services include the ability to scale elastically.
 In cloud speak, that means delivering the right amount of IT resources—for example, more or less computing power, storage, bandwidth—right when it is needed and from the right geographic location.

 On-site datacenters typically require a lot of “racking and stacking”—hardware set up, software patching and other time-consuming IT management chores.
 Cloud computing removes the need for many of these tasks, so IT teams can spend time on achieving more important business goals.

 The biggest cloud computing services run on a worldwide network of secure datacenters, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
 This offers several benefits over a single corporate datacenter, including reduced network latency for applications and greater economies of scale.